Tualang honey is honey created by the giant honey bee, Apis dorsata that builds its honeycombs high in the Tualang tree.

 In any event, these trees are quite popular with Apis dorsata, and it is common to see an individual tree with many combs hanging from the branches.

 In other words, it’s just that the honey is collected from honeycombs that hang from the Tualang tree.

 Collecting the honey is quite difficult – the bees can’t be ‘domesticated’ into hives as the bees are very defensive.
 Honey must be gathered from the combs which are high up in very tall trees, and the smooth trunk makes climbing a challenge.

 The people that harvest the honey will often construct ladders fastened up the trunk of the tree.
 Some honey gatherers perform a ritual before commencing the collection process, then climb the tree with smouldering torches being banged against the trunk of the tree to distract and confuse the bees into attacking the sparks of fire rather than the harvester.

 A single comb might be harvested every 3-4 months.

 In view of the rarity of the honey, coupled with the difficulties encountered in collecting it, it perhaps no surprise that Tualang Honey is very expensive.

 I have not seen Tualang Honey on the shelves of any shops in my locality, but an internet search brings up online sellers asking anything from $150 to $270 (between £110 and £190) per kilo – with the most expensive I’ve seen costing over £700 (almost $1,000) per kilo!

-(For comparison, even Manuka Honey can be bought for less than £40 / $55 per kilo).
+(I have seen some reports extolling the potential health benefits of Tualang honey, but for comparison, even Manuka Honey can be bought for less than £40 / $55 per kilo).